 Your workers’ comp case starts the second you report your injury or illness to your employer.
 Pennsylvania has strict guidelines and deadlines for filing your paperwork and reports.
 Your claim may be denied if the paperwork is not filled out properly.

 Munley Law has built a national reputation as a leader in personal injury law.
-Our attorneys are regularly asked to share their experience and wisdom at conferences throughout the U.S. Munley lawyers have served in leadership positions in prestigious legal organizations such as the American Association of Justice, the Counsel of America, the International Society of Barristers, and the National Board of Trial Advocacy.
+Our attorneys are regularly asked to share their experience and wisdom at conferences throughout the U.S. Munley lawyers have served in leadership positions in prestigious legal organizations, including the American Association for Justice, the Litigation Counsel of America, the International Society of Barristers, and the National Board of Trial Advocacy.

 You want an experienced workers’ compensation attorney from Munley Law when:

-The PA Workers’ Compensation Act was installed in 1915 to protect Pennsylvania workers.
-Worker’s compensation is a state-mandated insurance program to help anyone suffering a work-related injury or illness cover lost wages and required medical treatment for work-related injuries and disease.
+The PA Workers’ Compensation Act was established in 1915 to protect Pennsylvania workers.
+Workers’ compensation is a state-mandated insurance program that helps anyone suffering a work-related injury or illness cover lost wages and required medical treatment.

 Workers’ compensation coverage is mandatory for most employers under Pennsylvania law.
 Employers who do not have workers’ compensation coverage may be subject to lawsuits by employees and criminal prosecution by the Commonwealth of PA.